DBNPA: Toxicity

 DBNPA exhibits various degrees of toxicity like acute oral toxicity, dermal toxicity and inhalation toxicity while it is stable under normal conditions of use.
 Contact with strong amines should however be avoided including bases, oxidizing agents and reducing agents.
 DBNPA is corrosive to mild steel, iron and aluminum.
 The creation of dust when handling DBNPA should be avoided and precautionary measures against electrostatic discharges should be taken.
 Avoid heat, open flames and other potential sources of ignition when handling DBNPA.
 Additionally, DBNPA is corrosive to the eyes.
 It is moderately toxic by oral or inhalation routes and slightly toxic by the dermal route.
 DBNPA can kill skin tissue in rabbits when administered at high doses for a prolonged period of time.
 DBNPA is also a skin sensitizer.
 In a toxicity study using rats, DBNPA caused breathing difficulty associated with lung or heart disease, as well as weight loss and several deaths at higher doses.
 When applied to the skin of rats in another study, DBNPA caused changes in body chemistry and dermal irritation at the higher doses.
 DBNPA is a developmental toxicant in rabbits.
 It was shown to cause structural alterations (retarded ossification of several fetal skeleton elements) at a maternally non-toxic dose level.
 DBNPA is not mutagenic.
-The US Environmental protection agency (EPA) has received several human incident reports in which eye, throat and respiratory irritation, runny nose and headache resulted from spills or misuse of DBNPA.
+The United States Environmental Protection Agency (EPA) has received several human incident reports in which eye, throat and respiratory irritation, runny nose and headache resulted from spills or misuse of DBNPA.